peartsj/startup/README.md

   - Create view components, create the router, and convert to react components
   ![simonReactProjectStructure](https://user-images.githubusercontent.com/49263156/232924875-71c4622f-a362-4547-960a-e6e43feaa457.jpg)
   - React seems like a very useful structure to use with an application, but I feel like it would be better if used right from the get go, instead of needing to convert an entire application after already building a working product.
 I can see the usefulness but I would like to have built my startup application using it from the ground up.
 Overall its a very cool framework and if I ever do build a future application I will definitely start out using the React Framework.

+  Startup Service deliverable Notes 4/18:
+  - We added a lot of the functionality of the application with this version of our code
+  - We specifically added the ability to pull new trivia questions from a helpful API and load them into the game whenever needed
+  - We also added the database to our code to score highscores and and keep track of users.
+The leaderboard is now fully functional, the game can get new questions whenever needed, and it parses the data and randomly displays the answers.
+  - We also added peer proxy code to let other players know when others are playing and when they score.
+  - Aside from that, we just polished up everything else in the application and did our best to improve the experience of our application and allow for fun trivia competitions!